 - Reinsurance - International reinsurance companies are companies which do not deal with general insurance but with the risks of other insurance companies and large firms.

 - In Barbados, international insurance companies can take two forms:

 - Exempt Insurance Companies (EICs) - These entities are registered under the Exempt Insurance Act 1983 and can be used to insure risks originating outside of Barbados.
 They are taxed at a rate of 0% of profits and gains for the first 15 financial years.
 After the first 15 years an EIC is taxed at a rate of 8% on the first US$125 000 of taxable income and at a rate of 0% in respect of all other taxable income in excess of US$125 000.

 - Qualified Insurance Companies (QICs) - This type of insurance company is registered under the Insurance Act and may also insure a certain amount of local risk.
 A QIC is taxed at the same rate of corporate taxation as a local company.
 However, the rate of tax may be effectively reduced to 1.75%.
 A rebate of up to 93% of income tax can be claimed, depending on the percentage of total premium income that is earned from foreign insurance business.

 Under the Companies Act, insurance companies can operate as segregated cell companies.
 Under this corporate structure, the risks and rewards of one cell are kept separate from those of other cells.

 Number of Companies

-As of December 31, 2010, there were 166 active EICs and 76 active QICs in Barbados.
+As of December 31, 2011, there were 156 active EICs and 76 active QICs in Barbados (Source: Financial Services Commission).
 Of the total number of active companies, approximately 51% originated from Canada and almost 40% were US-owned.